What Makes a Founder?

 Ethan Mollick, the writer of The Unicorn's Shadow, mentioned research that presents a different perspective: U.S. Census data shows that the average age of successful founders is 42.
 But on a personal note, I believe this number is dramatically decreasing over the years, globally, and locally in the kingdom.

-There's belief that there's a common personality type for founders.
+There's a belief that there's a common personality type for founders.
 But across hundreds of studies, the impact of personality is relatively small.
 This doesn't mean that personality doesn't have an impact on startups, rather, it means that we can't predict which type of person is going to be a founder.

 Venture Capitalists also struggle to predict which startups are going to skyrocket based on personality, but they can predict which founders are likely to start a company—overconfident individuals.
 Overconfidence doesn't have an impact on success, but, similar to being a writer or a musician, entrepreneurship is a risky path which attracts people who often think (rightly or wrongly) they are better than everyone else.